-- The desire to reward our CEO for leadership that has resulted in multiple consecutive strong financial years, by providing an incentive opportunity that allows for additional value creation via performance hurdles that focus on substantial company and shareholder value. - The goal of providing additional retention within our equity program given the competitive talent market for executives within the San Francisco Bay Area, and considering that, in light of our CEO's long tenure with the Company, only 25% of our CEO's entire equity holdings remain unvested. - The desire to provide an incentive that allows for additional value creation via performance hurdles that focus on substantial company growth.
+- The desire to reward our CEO for leadership that has resulted in multiple consecutive strong financial years, by providing an incentive opportunity that allows for additional value creation via performance hurdles that focus on substantial company and shareholder value; and - The goal of providing additional retention within our equity program given the competitive talent market for executives within the San Francisco Bay Area, and considering that, in light of our CEO's long tenure with the Company, only 37% of our CEO's entire equity holdings remain unvested.

-Taking the above factors into account, our Compensation Committee, with input from Radford, designed a special long-term incentive plan (the "CEO LTIP") and made a grant with a target number of 83,542 restricted stock units to our CEO in September 2016.
-The Compensation Committee recognized that the target value of the CEO LTIP was on the high end of the market range.
-However, our Compensation Committee designed the grant to require an extremely high level of achievement in order to be earned.
+Taking the above factors into account, our Compensation Committee, with input from Radford, designed a special long-term incentive plan (the "CEO LTIP") and made a special equity grant with a target number of 31,638 TSR RSUs (the "CEO TSR RSUs") to our CEO in September 2017.
 In determining the size of the grant, the Compensation Committee also took into account the factors described above as well as a consideration of the level of grant that would be deemed meaningful for retention purposes.

-The CEO LTIP provides the CEO with an opportunity to earn 0% to 300% of the target number of restricted stock units based on (i) the Company's TSR Rank (based on the same TSR Rank used for the TSR RSU's described above) for a two-year cumulative performance period commencing August 1, 2016 and ending July 31, 2018, (ii) the Company's TSR Rank for a three-year cumulative performance period commencing August 1, 2016 and ending July 31, 2019 and (iii) a revenue/operating margin multiplier.
-Two-thirds of the target award is eligible to be earned for the two-year period ending July 31, 2018 and one-third of the target award (plus any portion not earned during the first interim period) is eligible to be earned for the three-year period ending July 31, 2019.
-Between 0-200% of the target award is eligible to be earned for each period based solely on the Company's TSR Rank for such period.
-If our total stockholder return over the performance period is negative, the TSR RSUs are capped at 100% even if our relative performance would otherwise result in a higher payout.
-The percentage (of between 0-200%) of the target award based on the Company's TSR Rank is then subject to a multiplier of between 75% to 150% based on the Company's three-year revenue growth and operating margin percentage at the end of the full performance period.
-Accordingly, the formula for the award is as follows: Target Number of CEO LTIP multiplied by TSR Rank Factor (0-200%) multiplied by Revenue Growth/Operating Margin Factor (75-150%).
-These metrics of total stockholder return and revenue growth with an operating margin limit are intended to incentivize our CEO to create accelerated revenue growth and increased stockholder value over a multi-year period.
-Any earned restricted stock units will vest after the conclusion of the full three-year performance period ending July 31, 2019, subject to the CEO's continued service to the Company through such date.
+Of Mr. Ryu's equity awards for fiscal year 2018, 75% were performance-based and 35% were based on total shareholder return metrics over a multi-year period.
+The CEO LTIP provides the CEO with an opportunity to earn 0% to 125% of the target number of CEO TSR RSUs based on (i) the Company's TSR Rank (based on the same TSR Rank used for the TSR RSUs described above) for a three-year cumulative performance period commencing August 1, 2017 and ending July 31, 2020 and (ii) the Company's operating margin for fiscal year 2018.
+If our TSR Rank is below the threshold of the 10th percentile, no CEO TSR RSUs will vest or be earned.
+If either our total stockholder return over the performance period is negative or our operating margin over fiscal year 2018 is less than 18%, then the CEO TSR RSUs are capped at 100% even if our relative TSR Rank exceeds the 50th percentile.
+Since the operating margin for fiscal year 2018 was over 18%, the CEO TSR RSUs will not be capped at 100% based on that metric.
+The metrics of total stockholder return and operating margin limit are intended to incentivize our CEO to create accelerated revenue growth and increased stockholder value over a multi-year period.
+Any earned CEO TSR RSUs will vest after the conclusion of the full three-year performance period ending July 31, 2020, subject to the CEO's continued employment with the Company through such date.
 This service requirement was designed to ensure that the award would provide a sufficient retention incentive for our CEO to remain in our service for the full performance-period.
+The applicable goals for the fiscal year 2018 CEO TSR RSUs are as follows:

+Threshold (25%) Target (50%) Target (100%) Above Target (125%) Actual Performance Relative TSR Percentile 10th 25th 50th 75th TBD, at FYE July 31, 2020